Circular Dependencies

 |---|---|

-| Interpretation | How to read cycle results, set thresholds, and use cycle-cut candidates |
+| Interpretation | How to read cycle results, set thresholds, and prioritize work |

 | Cycle Microscope | Per-cycle details, node table, boundary edges, and refactor priority |

-| Function-Level Cycles | Detect call-graph cycles and use function-level cycle-cut candidates |
+| Function-Level Cycles | Detect call-graph cycles and use function-level cut candidates |

-| Git History Integration | Enable churn and hotspot scores to prioritize which files to fix first |
+| Git History Integration | Enable churn and hotspot ranking to prioritize fixes |

 | Fixing Cycles | Step-by-step process to identify and break cycles |

-| Refactoring Patterns | Extract shared modules, dependency injection, types files |
+| Refactoring Patterns | Extract shared modules, dependency injection, interface layering |

-| Policy | Enforce cycle limits in CI (strict, pragmatic, or gradual) |
+| Policy | Enforce cycle limits in CI (strict, pragmatic, gradual) |

 | Performance | Benchmarks and comparison with other tools |